krivenko/ezARPACK/README.md

 Examples are compiled by default, disable them with `-DExamples=OFF`.

-CMake options specific to individual storage backends (`TRIQS_ROOT`) can be omitted if the respective libraries are installed in the standard system locations.
+CMake options specific to individual storage backends (`Eigen3_ROOT`, `TRIQS_ROOT`) can be omitted if the respective libraries are installed in the standard system locations.
 If some of the libraries are not found, CMake will skip the corresponding examples and unit tests.

 Usage
 -----